mickjc750/str/README.md

  * Separating the ownership of a string (which can modify/build strings) from the access or view of strings (navigating/splitting/trimming).
  * Returning strings by value, to avoid pointers.
  * Ditching the requirement for null termination.

 &nbsp;
+# Understanding the separate purposes of str.h and strbuf.h
+This project is provided in two main parts, **str.h** which provides a **str_t** type, and **strbuf.c** which provides a **strbuf_t** type.

+To understand this approach to string handling, and the purpose of each, it helps to think in terms of string ownership.

+## str_t
+**str_t** doesn't own the string.
+It's just a view into a string, and can't be used to free it, and shouldn't be used to change it's characters.
+You can only change the range of the view, or split it into multiple views, or interpret a view as a number etc. **str_t** is intended for reading and parsing strings, not building them.
+As there is no null terminator requirement, binary strings including the full ascii set 0-255 can safely be worked with.
+**str.h** does not depend on **strbuf.h**, and can be useful on it’s own.

+&nbsp;
+## strbuf_t
+**strbuf_t** DOES own the string, and contains the information needed to resize it, change it's contents, or free it.
+The allocator used by **strbuf_t** is provided by the application, and dynamic memory allocation is not mandatory.

+Whether you pass a **str_t** or a **str_buf_t** to your functions depends on the use case.

+If you wish to pass a string to a function which frees it, then you need to pass ownership along with it, so in that case a strbuf_t needs to be passed.

+If you only wish to provide a view into an existing string (read only), then a **str_t** can be passed.

+&nbsp;
 ## Standard used